terra-campaigns/arrival/chapters/chap016.md

 	- Sergarus intends to use [Eyaram](campaign/arrival/locations/eyaram.md) as a stronghold of the FFKA, until they figure out what to do with the umbilicals
 	- Two tents were sent to the city of Linhe as scouts, and will send crows with information once they arrive there
 	- FFKA is skeptical, they really think the problem is Glasrath now (they've investigated it)
-- The guy that Amyria spoke about destroying Sergarus approaches her.
+- [Marcus](Marcus.md), that Amyria spoke about taking [Sergarus](arrival/npcs/Sergarus.md) out approaches her.
-	- They will enact the plan next night, with help from 5 Rurkinar
+	- They will enact the plan next night, with help from 5 Rurkinar and the trader [Eleni](Eleni.md)
-- Stationary trader, with a lot of produce from Glasrath to be sent to the rest of the realm.
-But now he is afraid of travelling.
+- [Eleni](Eleni.md) - Stationary trader, with a lot of produce from Glasrath to be sent to the rest of the realm.
+But now he is afraid of travelling and blames poor management of the troops by [Sergarus](arrival/npcs/Sergarus.md)
 - Sergarus is curious with Guilf as he looks like the child he saved from their witch mother decades ago.
 - Mercians spend their time in the Mercian house, where the PCs are not welcome.
 	- Inside, in the underground floor, they are praying, and making music, and pleasures of the flesh, making tattoos, weaving clothes...
 	- They speak highly of Imortra, their leader and 1st among equals of the council
 	- They have a Lady Scurvy locked in a room underground
 	- Prepare clues to be found in the house
-- Siege of Lekar (Ravenloft 104).
+- Foreshadow the Siege of Lekar (Ravenloft 104).
 - Final retreat through a tunnel in the upper quarter, that goes south for 3 miles, then goes to the surface and continues to a Ammuinoth tunnel (6 miles SE).
+	- Mercians think the undead are part of the plan and go receive them - they are completely destroyed...
 	- Requires sacrifice of a larger portion of the city (explosion?)

 ## Information pool